Red Light Therapy for Wound Healing: How to Use It Safely at Home

 What Wavelength Works Best for Wound Healing?

-Most research on wound healing focuses on red light and near-infrared light.
+Most wound-healing research focuses on red and near-infrared light.

-• 904 nm pulsed laser – used in some clinical photobiomodulation studies
+• 904 nm pulsed laser: used in some clinical PBM studies

-Many home devices combine 660 nm and 850 nm, which allows treatment of both surface tissue and slightly deeper layers.
+Many home devices combine 660 nm and 850 nm, which makes sense for general skin and body use.

 Best Ways to Use Red Light Therapy for Wounds (At Home)